tobych/django-feature-flipper/README.rst

 Limitations
 ===========

-The app currently keeps feature status in the database.
+Feature status is currently kept in the database.
 This is inefficient.
 They should probably be in Memcached instead.